Annual Congress of the

 How to reach from Charleroi

-From Charleroi Airport (Brussels South): take the shuttle bus to Brussels Midi Station.
+From Charleroi Airport (Brussels South), take the shuttle bus to Brussels Midi Station.
 The journey takes about 1 hour and costs around €17.
-From Brussels Midi, transfer to metro line 2 or 6 (direction Simonis or Elisabeth), and get off at Louise station.
-From there, you can take tram 8 (direction Roodebeek) or tram 93 (direction Stade) and get off at the Buyl stop for easy access to the Solbosch campus of ULB.
+From Brussels Midi, transfer to metro line 2 or 6 (direction Simonis or Elisabeth), and get off at Louise.
+From there, take tram 8 (direction Roodebeek) and get off at the ULB stop.
 The total journey time is around 1 hour and 30 minutes.
+By Uber or Bolt, the journey to the Solbosch campus takes approximately 45–60 minutes, with prices ranging between €60 and €80, depending on traffic.

 By Uber or Bolt, the journey to the Solbosch campus takes approximately 45-60 minutes, with prices ranging between €60 and €80, depending on traffic.